stanbaek/ece387/_sources/Labs/Lab2_ROS.md

 ## 💻 ROS Command-line tools

-The tutorials at  [Beginner: CLI Tools](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools.html) are an excellent introduction to ROS2 command‑line tools, but you must follow the lab instructions provided below as you complete them.
-Do not skip ahead or work through the tutorials on your own - each step in this lab depends on the guidance written below.
+The tutorials at [Beginner: CLI Tools](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools.html) provide an excellent starting point for learning ROS (Robot Operating System) command-line tools.
+These tutorials are designed to help beginners get familiar with ROS and use its command-line tools effectively.

-Work through all 10 tutorials while carefully following the instructions in this lab, which should take about 2–3 hours in total.
+Follow the lab instructions provided below as you work through all 10 tutorials.
+The entire set should take about 2-3 hours to finish.

 ```{image} ./figures/Lab2_ROS_Tutorials.png
 :width: 800